Sunrise over the Bale and Arsi highlands of Oromia, Ethiopia — rolling green hills, red volcanic soil, wildflowers in the foreground

 How is the oil shipped from Ethiopia to California?

-Seeds are exported from Ethiopia, then cold-pressed and bottled in our Chatsworth, California facility — a halal- and OU Kosher-certified, FDA-registered, cGMP-compliant operation.
+Seeds are exported from Ethiopia, then cold-pressed and bottled in our California facility — a halal- and OU Kosher-certified, FDA-registered, cGMP-compliant operation.
 The full harvest-to-counter timeline is under six months, printed on every batch card.

 Why don't more brands source Ethiopian black seed?